 The Travel Scholarships are for students who have taken a 202 or higher language course and who wish to advance their proficiency in the target language.
 This scholarship pays for travel to the Nordic country of the student’s choice.
 Students need to be enrolled in a level-appropriate BYU Scandinavian language course of their choosing at the time of receiving the award.

-The scholarship may also be used to cover a portion of the tuition.
+The scholarship may also be used to cover a portion of a summer language program tuition.
 The amount of each scholarship is between $1500 and $2000 depending on the cost of airfare and the language program tuition.
 There are approximately 5 of these scholarships available each year.

 To apply for this scholarship, click on the button below and follow the instructions.
-Applications must be submitted by March 15 for Spring/Summer 2022.
+Applications must be submitted by March 15 for Spring/Summer.